MAPReiff/Stevens-Classes/README.md

 ### CUNY Queens College (3 Credits)
 - SOC 101 - General Introduction to Sociology ---> HHS 141 - Introduction to Sociology
+- Used as a Humanity Elective for 8th semester.

+### CUNY Baruch College (3 Credits)
+- MSC 1003 - Music in Civilization ---> HMU 101 - Music History I
+- Used as a General Elective for 7th semester.